 How does one begin a review of the latest and greatest operating system that Apple touts every other year?
-We start with the name, just like how every other initial judgement is made in the world.
+We start with the name, just like how every other initial judgment is made in the world.

 ‘macOS‘ was deemed a necessary change in tradition in order to look consistent with the rest of Apple‘s offerings – namely the iOS, watchOS, and tvOS.
-Sierra of course, still refers to yet another feature of the Californian region in the U.S – this time a mountain range hailing from central and eastern California, also commonly known to its natives as Sierra Nevada (spanish for ‘mountain range’ and ‘snowfall’ respectively).
+Sierra of course still refers to yet another feature of the Californian region in the U.S – this time a mountain range hailing from central and eastern California, also commonly known to its natives as Sierra Nevada (Spanish for ‘mountain range’ and ‘snowfall’ respectively).

 Important things to note for people who may say “TL;DR”: